-- Will this sensitive data still be present in the data warehouse and then cleaned up?
+- Will this sensitive data still be present in the Data Warehouse and then cleaned up?

 How to secure sensitive data on the database

-A great example for row level permissioning is needed for HIPA compliance would be a hospital’s dataset.
+A great example of when to use row-level permissioning is adhering to HIPAA compliance when accessing a hospital’s dataset.
 Each doctor within this hospital has access to their own patients’ records for analysis and review.
-What happens when every doctor has access to every patients medical records?Implementing access controls at the row level based on account/patient ownership, whether that is patient id, patient name, etc will prevent doctors from having the chance to access patient’s personal information they don’t need.
-You can apply this example to other scenarios such as sales teams, customer tracking, etc.
+However, we want to prevent every doctor from having access to every patient’s medical records.
+Implementing access controls at the row level by account/patient ownership (whether that is patient id, patient name, etc.) will prevent doctors from having the chance to access a patient’s personal information they don’t need.
+You can apply this example to other groups as well: sales teams, customer tracking, employee records, etc.